oasis-main/oasis-rpi/README.md

 ```
 #sudo python3 /home/pi/grow-ctrl/controller.py
 ```
+If you do not see this line, add the command (the part of the line after the hashtag) to `/etc/rc.local` before the `exit 0` command.

 This line launches our interface script on startup which accepts button inputs, controls the growing environment, collects harvest data, and manages the optional connection process with the Oasis cloud and mobile app.
 This all happens on reboot, so we'll run the following command to get it up and running:
 ```
 sudo systemctl reboot